Databricks SQL API reference

-The Databricks SQL Analytics REST API supports services to manage your SQL endpoints and query history.
+The Databricks SQL REST API supports services to manage queries and dashboards, query history, and SQL endpoints.

 This article provides an overview of how to use the REST API.
 Links to each API reference are listed at the end of the article.

-For information about authenticating to the REST API using personal access tokens, see Authentication using Azure Databricks personal access tokens.
+For information about authenticating to the REST API using personal access tokens, see Authentication using Azure Databricks personal access tokens in Databricks SQL.

 For information about authenticating to the REST API using Azure Active Directory tokens, see Authenticate using Azure Active Directory tokens.
 For examples, see Use an Azure AD access token for a user and Use an Azure AD access token for a service principal.